Troy Kotsur

-His supporting role in the film CODA (2021) earned him a number of accolades, including an Academy Award, a British Academy Film Award, a Screen Actors Guild Award, and a Critics' Choice Movie Award.
-He is the first deaf actor to win the latter three awards, and first deaf man and second deaf performer overall to win the former.
+Troy Michael Kotsur (/ˈkɒtsər/; born July 24, 1968) is an American actor.
+Born deaf, Kotsur made his acting debut in the late 1980s working with the National Theatre of the Deaf.
+His television debut was in a 2001 episode of Strong Medicine.
+His film debut was in the 2007 thriller The Number 23.
+His accolades include a BAFTA Award, an Academy Award, and a nomination for a Golden Globe Award.

-Kotsur also directed the feature film No Ordinary Hero: The SuperDeafy Movie (2013).
+After making his Broadway debut in a 2003 revival of Big River, Kotsur's performance in a 2012 production of Cyrano earned him a nomination for the Ovation Award for Best Actor in a Play.
+He directed and starred in the film No Ordinary Hero: The SuperDeafy Movie (2013) and gained wider attention with his guest role in the Disney+ series The Mandalorian (2019).
+Kotsur's portrayal of a deaf father in the comedy drama film CODA (2021) was critically acclaimed and won him the Academy Award for Best Supporting Actor, making him the first male deaf actor, and second overall (after Marlee Matlin) to win an acting Oscar.

 Early life and education

-Kotsur was born in Mesa, Arizona, the largest suburb of Phoenix, on July 24, 1968, to JoDee (née True) and Leonard Stephen "Len" Kotsur, who was Mesa's police chief.
-When Kotsur was nine months old, his parents discovered that he was deaf, and they learned American Sign Language so the family could communicate.
+Kotsur was born and raised in Mesa, Arizona, the largest suburb of Phoenix, on July 24, 1968, to JoDee (née True) and Leonard Stephen "Len" Kotsur, who was Mesa's police chief.
+When Kotsur was nine months old, his parents discovered that he was deaf and they learned American Sign Language so the family could communicate.
 His parents encouraged Kotsur to play sports and to make friends with hearing children in their neighborhood.
 Kotsur attended the Phoenix Day School for the Deaf, where he first became interested in acting.
-He graduated from Westwood High School.
-In high school, his drama teacher encouraged him to participate in the senior variety show, and he performed a pantomime skit that was positively received and motivated him to pursue theater.
+He graduated from Westwood High School where his drama teacher encouraged him to participate in the senior variety show.
+He performed a pantomime skit that was positively received and motivated him to pursue theater.

-After Kotsur graduated from high school, he interned at KTSP-TV (now KSAZ-TV).
-While he had aspired to direct films, at the internship he assisted an editor and did not feel connected with people, recalling, "My directing dream poofed after I accepted the fact that I lived in a world that did not use my language."
+After Kotsur graduated from high school, he interned at KTSP-TV (now known as KSAZ-TV).
+While he had aspired to direct films, during the internship he assisted an editor and did not feel connected with people, recalling, "My directing dream poofed after I accepted the fact that I lived in a world that did not use my language."
 He then attended Gallaudet University from 1987 to 1989 and studied theater, television, and film.